 The Intelligent Investor (By Benjamin Graham)

 Although a lot has changed between Graham’s times to the modern investment period, nevertheless the type of investors has remained the same.
-In this modern time, there are two types of investors.
-An Active investor and a passive investor.
-However, there is also a lot of room for active and passive investors where a lot of people in today’s world reside.
+Even in this modern time, there are two types of investors- an active investor and a passive investor.
+However, there is also a lot of room between active and passive investors where a many investors reside in today’s world.
 Let us now discuss the key qualities of all these investors.

 Recommended book to read: The Richest Man in Babylon (The Success Secrets of the Ancients – the Most Inspiring Book on Wealth Ever Written)

 An active investor is a day trader.
 Day traders buy and sell the stocks throughout the day to get profits.
 As they as actively involved, they are awarded great profits throughout the day.